Non-Smooth, H\"older-Smooth, and Robust Submodular Maximization: Related work.

-Continuous DR-submodular functions are a continuous analogue of submodular set functions, generalizing the notion of diminishing returns property. \citet{bian} proposed a variant of the continuous greedy algorithm for the problem of maximizing a continuous DR-submodular function.
-The algorithm is often referred to as the Frank-Wolfe algorithm or the conditional gradient method, and if the constraint set is down-closed and convex, it returns a solution whose value is at least $(1-1/e)\text{OPT}-\epsilon$ after $O(d/\epsilon)$ iterations where $d$ is the ambient dimension. \citet{grad-sfm} showed that the stochastic gradient ascent achieves a value at least $\text{OPT}/2-\epsilon$ after $O(1/\epsilon)$ iterations under an arbitrary convex constraint set.
-Moreover, they considered a restricted setting where not the exact gradients but their unbiased stochastic estimates with a bounded variance are available, in which case, they showed that the same asymptotic guarantee can be achieved after $O(1/\epsilon^2)$ iterations.
-Shortly after this,~\citet{conditional} proposed the stochastic continuous greedy algorithm for the stochastic case that guarantees a value at least $(1-1/e)\text{OPT}-\epsilon$ after $O(1/\epsilon^3)$ iterations.
-Later,~\citet{scg++} and \citet{one-sample} developed variants of the stochastic continuous greedy algorithm that attain the same guarantee after $O(1/\epsilon^2)$ iterations.
-We remark that all these works focus on functions that are differentiable and smooth as the multilinear extension.
+Algorithms for maximizing differentiable and smooth continuous DR-submodular functions were developed in several works. \citet{bian} proposed a variant of the continuous greedy algorithm for the problem of maximizing a continuous DR-submodular function.
+The algorithm utilizes a linear oracle over the constraint set, which is assumed to be down-closed and convex, and it returns a solution whose value is at least $(1-1/e)\text{OPT}-\epsilon$ after $O(d/\epsilon)$ iterations where $d$ is the ambient dimension. \citet{grad-sfm} showed that the stochastic gradient ascent achieves a value at least $\text{OPT}/2-\epsilon$ after $O(1/\epsilon)$ iterations under an arbitrary convex constraint set.
+Moreover, they considered a restricted setting where exact gradients are unavailable, but their unbiased stochastic estimates with a bounded variance are available.
+They showed that the same asymptotic guarantee can be achieved after $O(1/\epsilon^2)$ iterations. \citet{conditional} proposed the stochastic continuous greedy algorithm for the stochastic case that guarantees a value at least $(1-1/e)\text{OPT}-\epsilon$ after $O(1/\epsilon^3)$ iterations. \citet{scg++} and \citet{one-sample} then developed variants of the stochastic continuous greedy algorithm that attain the same guarantee after $O(1/\epsilon^2)$ iterations.